-Over the ages, ancient stargazers recorded the appearance of dozens of bright comets.
-These visiting “stars”, which appeared out of nowhere and caused widespread terror, were often taken as omens and signs of doom, or at least great change.
-So it was a great historical coincidence that one of the brightest comets in recorded history marked the death of one of the most important statesmen in history, Julius Caesar, in 44 B.C.
+Ancient stargazers recorded the appearance of dozens of bright comets.
+These visiting “stars”, which appeared out of nowhere and caused widespread terror, were often taken as omens and signs of doom or great change.
+So it was a great historical coincidence that one of the brightest comets in recorded history marked a truly traumatic event– the death of one of the most important statesmen in history, Julius Caesar, in 44 B.C.

-By 44 B.C., Julius Caesar had risen through office to conquer and govern the province of Gaul, quell the petty squabbling and civil wars of the late Roman republic, and establish a strong central government in Rome under his control.
+By 44 B.C., Julius Caesar had risen through lesser offices in the Roman government to conquer and govern the province of Gaul, quell the petty squabbling and civil wars of the late Roman republic, and establish a strong central government in Rome under his control.
 But he had grown so powerful, many senators feared he would declare himself King.
 And Romans, by tradition, fiercely opposed tyrants or kings of any kind.
 So a small group of senators conspired against Caesar to preserve the republic.
 They stabbed the great man to death as he made his way to a meeting of the senate on March 15, 44 B.C. (the “Ides of March”).

 Caesar was immensely popular with the common people of Rome.
 So his death was marked by a near-riotous funeral with stirring speeches and a public cremation.
 It was followed four months later by traditional funeral games, the Ludi Victoriae Caesaris.
 During these games, in July 44 B.C., a shockingly bright comet appeared in the heavens.
 According to the Roman historian Suetonius, as celebrations commenced, “a comet shone for seven successive days, rising about the eleventh hour, and was believed to be the soul of Caesar.”